hzeller/timg/man/timg.1.md

     turns out to yield a better result on your system, you can set it once in your profile and forget about it.

+**TIMG_FONT_WIDTH_CORRECT**
+:   A floating point stretch factor in width direction to correct for fonts
+    that don't produce quite square output.

+    If you notice that the image displayed is not quite the right aspect ratio because of the font used, you can modify this factor to make it look correct.
+Increasing the visual width by 10% would be setting it to *TIMG_FONT_WIDTH_CORRECT=1.1* for instance.

+    This is an environment variable, so that you can set it once to best fit your terminal emulator of choice.

 **TIMG_ALLOW_FRAME_SKIP**
 :   Set this environment variable to 1 if you like to allow timg to drop frames